-

-Shu Pu'er Tea 2019 "Jingdong Lao Cha Tou" (景东老茶头, Jǐngdōng lǎo chá tóu) is a unique representative of Chinese tea, which stands out for its origin, production technology and unique taste.
-"Lao Cha Tou", or "old tea heads", is a special type of pu'er that is formed during the fermentation of tea raw materials.
-These dense lumps of leaves, glued together, are a rare and valuable product that is highly valued by pu'er connoisseurs.
+The 2019 Shu Pu'er Tea "Jingdong Lao Cha T'ou" (景东老茶头, Jǐngdōng lǎo chá tóu) is a unique Chinese tea distinguished by its origin, production technology, and inimitable flavor.
+"Lao Cha T'ou," or "old tea heads," is a special type of pu'er tea formed during the fermentation process of tea leaves.
+These dense, glued-together clumps of leaves are a rare and valuable product, highly prized by pu'er connoisseurs.

 Features of the Jingdong area

-Jingdong (景东, Jǐngdōng) is a picturesque region in Yunnan Province, famous for its ancient tea traditions and favorable conditions for growing tea.
-High-mountain plantations, clean air and fertile soil create ideal conditions for the growth of tea trees.
-Tea from Jingdong is distinguished by its rich taste, deep aroma and bright energy.
+Jingdong (景东, Jǐngdōng) is a picturesque region in Yunnan Province, renowned for its ancient tea traditions and favorable growing conditions.
+High-altitude plantations, clean air, and fertile soil create ideal conditions for tea trees.
+Tea from Jingdong is distinguished by its rich flavor, deep aroma, and vibrant energy.

 What is "Lao Cha Tou"?